Fact checked

 Any will can be contested in court.

-Regardless if your will was created online, written on a napkin, or even created by a seasoned estate lawyer, it can be contested in court.
-Whether your will is legally valid when created and whether it holds up in court if contested are two completely separate things.
-It’s up to the judge who is evaluating that specific will to determine whether it reflects your wishes and whether to uphold it.
+Regardless if your will was created online, written on a napkin, or even created by a seasoned estate lawyer, it can be contested.
+Whether your will is legally-valid when created and whether it holds up in court if contested are two completely separate things.
+Wills can only be contested if there are grounds to do so, and it’s up to the judge who is evaluating that specific will to determine whether it reflects your wishes and whether to uphold it.

 It is important to note that while any will can be contested, creating a will that clearly expresses your intentions is the best way to ensure it holds up in court.